 Clearly define the insurance obligations for both the landlord and the tenant.
 The lease should specify the types and minimum coverage amounts of insurance required, such as general liability insurance and property insurance.

-If you’re planning to customize the leased space for your business, discuss the terms for renovations, build-outs, and who will be responsible for the associated costs.
+If you’re planning to customize the leased space for your business, discuss the terms for renovations and build-outs and who will be responsible for the associated costs.
 Make sure the lease agreement outlines the process for obtaining landlord approvals and any conditions for restoring the premises to their original state at the end of the lease.

 While lease agreements generally outline the responsibilities for maintenance and repairs, it’s a good idea to include specifics about who is responsible for HVAC maintenance, plumbing issues, electrical repairs, and other essential systems.